-Although all personal injury cases are unique, they share one factor: The plaintiff must prove that the defendant acted negligently, and that this negligence caused a specific injury.
-This is easier to accomplish in certain cases, such as when an intoxicated driver causes an accident.
-In other situations, though, proving negligence may require substantial evidence and expert testimony.
+Although all personal injury cases are unique, most share one factor: Negligence.
+In most cases, the victim must prove the accused party acted negligently and that this negligence caused physical, emotional, and/or financial harm.
+This is easier to accomplish under certain circumstances than others.
+In some cases, it may require substantial evidence and expert testimony.

 - Distracted driving